 When meeting with friends for coffee or lunch, you can choose from a great selection of unique, local cafes.
 Coco Corner Café is a beautiful place to enjoy breakfast, brunch or a stunning dessert, or enjoy afternoon tea at The Doll House on the Hill.

 The area has some proper old fashioned pubs to enjoy too.
 Visit The Castle, a traditional Victorian pub that still has a lot of the original fittings, like lamps and wall clocks, and welcoming roaring fires and wooden floors.
 Harrow has great restaurants, such as Grove on the Hill, a popular Italian, or Eighty Six Restaurant & Bar, which serves Spanish food and tapas.

 Healthcare is good here with a local hospital, GP services and pharmacies.

 St Mary’s is a medieval and Grade I listed church, and it’s Harrow’s most famous landmark.
 This impressive building is now over 900 years old.

 Harrow on the Hill has a huge amount of green space to make the most of, which is quite rare being so close to London.
 Harrow Recreation Park is great for families, with its play area, café, football, and cricket grounds.

-Harrow is a unique part of Middlesex, combining English tradition, history and charisma with all the zest and convenience of a contemporary, diverse community.
-Harrow offers fashionable shopping malls, trendy restaurants, a lively nightlife and excellent transport links with numerous bus routes and Metropolitan, Jubilee and Bakerloo lines.
-Additionally, Harrow is a vibrant part of the London economy with over 10,000 businesses located here.
-The borough has a strong entrepreneurial tradition characterised by a thriving small business culture.
+Harrow is a unique area, combining English tradition, history and charisma with all the zest of a contemporary, diverse community.
+It’s an area that offers fashionable shopping malls, trendy restaurants, lively nightlife and excellent transport links.